top of page

 Find Out More

-To find out more about Zeno’s paradoxes, Pythagorean esotericism and the catastrophe of irrational numbers and incommensurables, take a look at our course on Mathematics and Philosophy in the Ancient World.
-It’s ideal for someone who has taken an introductory course in Ancient Philosophy, those who like a good historical mystery or mathematicians wanting to know more about the history of their discipline.
+If you’re interested in Zeno’s paradoxes, Pythagorean esotericism and the catastrophe of irrational numbers and incommensurables, take a look at our Classics course on Mathematics and Philosophy in the Ancient World.
+This is ideal for someone who has taken an introductory course in Ancient Philosophy, those who like a good historical mystery or mathematicians wanting to know more about the history of their discipline.

 These are templates of possible routes of study and can be combined, adapted, or designed from scratch to suit your interests and goals.
 Dr. Orton will work with you to design a course of private tutorials tailored to your needs, ability and schedule – whether you are undertaking your own research for an independent project, writing a book or simply have a personal interest.
 Click the link to find out what it’s like to work with her!